Re-examining Granger Causality with Causal Bayesian Networks and Reichenbachs Principles: Background

+Because GC is a predictive criterion rather than an interventionist one, it has been criticised for not representing causality strictly, for relying on linear assumptions in many applications, and for being vulnerable to latent confounders.
+It is also important to distinguish the general predictive principle of GC from its classical operational implementation: the definition of GC is based on whether the past of one process improves the prediction of another, whereas the standard formulation typically instantiates this idea using linear autoregressive or vector autoregressive models.
+Many extensions have therefore been proposed to relax modelling assumptions, handle nonlinear dependencies, incorporate multivariate conditioning, or improve robustness in applied settings \citep{shojaie2022granger, wen2013granger, white2010granger, cadotte2010granger, eichler2010granger, zou2009granger, chen2004analyzing, ancona2004radial, bell1996non, chamberlain1982general, geweke1982measurement}.
+Within this classical linear time-domain framework, \citet{geweke1982measurement} formalised a variance-ratio measure of linear dependence and feedback between time series, yielding the statistic in equation \eqref{eqn:GCFTest}:

+Here, \(X_t^j - \hat{X}_t^{j^{(r^i)}}\) denotes the prediction error, or residual, of the restricted model, while \(X_t^j - \hat{X}_t^{j^{(f)}}\) denotes the prediction error, or residual, of the full model.
+If including \(X_i\) substantially reduces the prediction error variance for \(X_j\), then the ratio is greater than one, and the logarithmic score is positive, providing evidence that \(X_i\) Granger-causes \(X_j\).
+Related information-theoretic and nonlinear approaches, including intervention-based information flow, transfer entropy, and convergent cross mapping, have also been used to quantify directed dependence or causal influence in complex time-series systems \citep{ay2008information, zheng2020dynamics, wang2026uncovering}.

+Importantly, temporal precedence$\--$cause variable precedes the effect by a lag parameter \(\tau\)$\--$defining time delay between the cause and effect is critical to the GC framework (i.e., GC does not infer instantaneous connections) \citep{ding2006granger, scholkopf2022causality, eichler2012causal}.
+There are two GC cases:

+\textbf{Bivariate Granger Causality (BVGC)} tests associational (in)dependence between two variables, say \(X^{x}\) and \(X^{y}\), by comparing the prediction variance resulting from full (i.e., including pasts of both \emph{cause} and \emph{effect} variables) compared to reduced (i.e., only the \emph{effect}'s pasts).
+Equation \eqref{eqn:fullbvgc} formalises BVGC, where \(\tau\) and \(\tau_{max}\) are the link lag and the maximum number of pasts considered, respectively.

+\textbf{Multivariate Granger Causality (MVGC)} applies the general predictive definition of GC in a conditional setting.
+Conceptually, \(X^{x}\) Granger-causes \(X^{y}\) if the past of \(X^{x}\) improves the prediction of \(X_{t}^{y}\) beyond the information already contained in the past of \(X^{y}\) and the past of the remaining variables \(X^{z}\).
+The classical operational form of MVGC implements this predictive comparison with linear vector autoregressive (VAR) models, although the predictive definition itself is not restricted to linear models.
+For a candidate lag \(\tau\), this conditional test can be written as

-\citeauthor{granger1969investigating} understands his framework does not reveal the true causal structure \cite{white2011linking}, but claimed that under some assumptions, predictability of a variable by another can imply a mechanistic cause-effect relationship, hence \emph{predictability implies causality}.
+Granger acknowledged that his framework does not reveal true causal structures, but argued that, under certain assumptions, predictability can imply a mechanistic cause-effect relationship \citep{scholkopf2021toward, eichler2012causal, white2011linking, ding2006granger}.
+This point sets up Section~\ref{sec:meth}, where BVGC and MVGC are recast in the language of CBNs and RCCPs.

-In this work, we examined GC from CBN's perspective.
-We identified GC's failure to identify associational dependence.
-We solved this problem with Reichenbach's common cause principles.
-We likened the principles to the two GC cases - bivariate and multivariate- and devised a means to infer more causally stable inferences from data.